 Any scenario considering American or Russian intervention, or both, must take into account the probability that this intervention could lead to armed conflict between the superpowers.
-If it did, it would be extremely difficult to localize the battle and we might be faced with the immediate prospect of a third World War.
+If it did, it would be extremely difficult to localize the battle and we might be faced with the immediate prospect of a third World it was difficult in March 1973 to envisage Egyptian troops forcing the Bar Lev line along the Suez Canal in an afternoon, or Syrian troops driving to within five miles of the shores of Lake Tiberias.